No matter what your product or service is or what business you’re in, your employees will have to deal with difficult customers.

 I thought that was a brilliant idea!
 My husband is brilliant ya’ll!

 So, I spent the next 7 weeks learning everything I could about verbal Aikido and designing a training course for my team.
-In my research I discovered that teachers in a school district in California learned Aikido so they could more effectively defuse conflicts with students — and parents.
+In my research, I discovered that teachers in a school district in California learned Aikido so they could more efficiently defuse conflicts with students — and parents.
 I knew my husband and I were on to something with this Aikido thing!

 I began to practice Aikido principles in my own life, both personally and professionally.
 My favorite Aikido principle is Non-resistance.
 This principle is basically the mindset of “It is what it is.”
 It’s about not having any negative feelings about the negative situation you’re in.
 You’re there.
 Deal with it.